-As a member of the Peirce College community, students, and tenants are responsible for reporting violations of the College's safety and security policies as soon as they becomes aware of such violations.
+As a member of the Peirce College community, students, and tenants are responsible for reporting violations of the College's safety and security policies as soon as they become aware of such violations.
+In the event of emergency, students should call 911.